RSS-777/Orders_Products/README.md

 - Show the number of orders

 #### Products Page:
-- **CRUD** for products, including images
 - Display all required product fields (name, type, warranty, price, etc.)
 - Filter by type and search by partial words
 - Delete individual products
 - Show the number of products

+#### **Settings Page / Access Control:**
+- Accessible **only to users with the admin role**
+- **Managers or other roles** cannot access the Settings page
+- Role-based route guards in the frontend prevent unauthorized access
+- Backend also verifies roles when accessing sensitive endpoints
+- **Admin can select the default currency** for display across the application

 #### Group Page:
 - Sidebar list of orders with buttons to expand products in each order
 - Create products directly within an order
 - Create new orders
-- Product creation form allows setting all fields, including default currency
+- Product creation form allows setting all fields

 ### Other Frontend Features:
 - Forms with **validation**
 - **Responsive design**
 - **BEM-like styling**
 - **Animations and modal windows**
-- Efficient rendering of large lists using `vue-virtual-scroll-grid` (dynamic loading of 20–30 items at a time to avoid DOM overload)
+- Efficient rendering of large lists using `vue-virtual-scroll-grid` (dynamic loading of 20–30 items)

 > **Note:** Data on the frontend is **cached using Vuex**, so repeated requests for the same data do not hit the server unnecessarily.
 This improves performance and reduces server load.
+> ⚠️ I am aware that this approach is not ideal for this project.
+While the implementation with CRUD and cache that updates periodically works fine, it is not suitable here.
+For **real-time updates** of products and orders, a Socket.io-based solution would be the correct approach.
+However, for demonstration purposes, this solution is sufficient.

 ---

 ## Future Improvements